 The first country we explored was Turkey.
 Today, we are taking a leap of faith to visit the genius of Iranian graphic design.
-We are talking about a genius here, for his extraordinary creative faculties, and by analogy with the genius of the lamp: endowed with great power, who only asks to be freed from his chains to shine.
+We are talking about real genius here, for its extraordinary creative faculties, and by analogy with the genius of the lamp: endowed with great power, who only asks to be freed from his chains to shine.

 It is certain that the recent international tensions are not for nothing in our desire to meet Persian design.
-Faced with the American embargo and the terrifying idea of yet another war, it seems essential to us to go and meet the other, its culture, its history.
+Faced with the American embargo and the terrifying idea of yet another war, it seems essential to us to go and meet the other, his culture, his history.
 And what an incredible story that is the history of Iranian art and design!

 We will of course add our sincere thoughts to the Iranian people, also heavily affected by the Coronavirus.
 May this article give them a modest reason for optimism and pride in these troubled times.
 For our part, we have taken great pleasure in travelling through the graphic history of their country.
 Thank you to all the designers who expand the boundaries, even if they are only imaginary.

 The work of a designer or artist in Iran today cannot be understood without context.
 This context is that of a country that is magnificently rich in the arts, and so special in the world.
 Once a Persian Empire, Iran has been crossed and nourished by countless cultures and civilizations.
 It has distinguished itself around radiant artistic faculties and a distinct language.
 Contrary to what one might think, Iran is not an Arab country, and has more cultural affinities with India.